 Tsugumi was suddenly distracted by a woman's voice.
 Rather than being broadcast through one of the chamber's audio modules, however, it seemed to echo from somewhere deep inside of her ear.

 "Connection established.
 I'm prepping her cerebral cortex for installation."

 Tsugumi's headband vibrated in an almost therapeutic rhythm as the visor flickered.
 Her vision soon began to blur and she started feeling dizzy.
 She shouted in anger after trying to shake her head back to awareness.

 "Cut it out!
 I'm gonna rip your damn gizzards out as soon as I figure out where this signal is coming from!"

 The numbing sensation changed to a throbbing pain in the center of her head.
-Her ear pieces began emitting a tiny electrical pulse even when she wasn't reaching for them.
+Her ear pieces began emitting a tiny electrical pulse on their own.
 The voice playfully echoed inside her ear a second time.

 "And in we go~."

 Blinded by the visor's increasing luminosity and deafened by a constant stream of scrambled noise flowing through her receivers, Tsugumi clawed at the sides of her head and screamed.
 Error messages began flashing on and off all around her in a strobe effect.
 Intrusion alarms shrieked from every direction.
 The entire chamber changed to a solid red color as it switched to emergency lighting.
 The holographic halo shrunk to the exact circumference of Tsugumi's head, then disappeared completely.

 She was giggling quietly when everything returned to normal.

 After the usual residual grogginess faded away, Tsugumi lifted her hand to her face, turned her wrist, and flexed her gloved fingers.
 She then peered downward to study her own attire.
 She was wearing a bodysuit made of a latex-like material and studded with several glowing nodes.
 She spoke to herself in a fascinated voice.